dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 This presentation will focus on personalisation as a platform to drive a joined up customer experience across platforms such as website, CRM etc. to drive customer engagement and satisfaction.

-Steve is the Winner of multiple data marketing awards, including the Grand Prix at the Marketing Week Data Strategy awards He is currently Data Marketing Manager at <a href="http://www.thestudentroom.co.uk/">The Student Room Group</a>.
+Steve is the Winner of multiple data marketing awards, including the Grand Prix at the Marketing Week Data Strategy awards.
+He is currently Data Marketing Manager at <a href="http://www.thestudentroom.co.uk/">The Student Room Group</a>.

 <h3>Harry Brignull</h3>